JN-gith/Hardware/README.md

 ### [ What To Look for In a Cooler Pt.
 2 - "Should I go for a liquid cooling or Air cooling?" ]

 If price and ease of installation are your main factors then I suggest you should move onto looking for an Air Cooler.
 However, if you want a quieter cooler (may vary) or/and a jazzy looking cooler, then I suggest you head onto liquid cooling.
 Really, it's that simple.
 For relatively high overclocks I'd also recommend going with liquid, due to the way water transfers and absorbs heat compared to fins in a heatsink.
-You would be looking at 280mm AIO's for 6-8 cores, and 360mm/custom loop/chiller setup for 10+ cores.
+You would be looking at 240/280mm AIO's for 6-8 cores, and 360mm/custom loop/chiller setup for 10+ cores.
 Note that there are CPU's with an enormous amount of cores that clock fairly high, even a very good AIO won't keep these cool.
 So do research in advance.

-There are also expandable kits out there which allow you to expand your CLC to other components like a custom loop.
+There are also expandable kits out there which allow you to expand your CLC (Custom Loop Configuration) to other components like a custom loop.

 ### [  What To Look for In a Cooler Pt.
-3 -Budget ]
+3 - Budget ]

 This is an important factor in deciding the right cooler for you.
 If you plan on spending less than $80 or so on a cooler then might as well forget the thought of liquid cooling.
 Air is the best option out there for you.
 If you plan on paying mid range prices, let's say $80+ then you can either look at a high end air cooler or you can go and buy yourself an AIO.
 Mid-range AIOs are plenty capable of keeping most processors within safe temperature ranges, including when overclocking.
 If you plan on going down the Custom Loop road and have a budget of of around the 100-200 mark then really, forget it.
 Custom Loops of high quality cost upwards of 500 bucks (prices may vary).
-Now that budget is out of the way let us move onto the next factor.
+Now that budget is out of the way let's move onto the next factor.

+### [  What To Look for In a Cooler Pt.
+4 - Heatsinks ]
 A larger chunk of grooved/finned metal provides more area for the heat to distribute itself.
 Big being better, in this case - just make sure you choose something that makes sense for your system.
 Grabbing the heaviest heatsink out there won't matter if it doesn't fit in the case and puts too much strain on the CPU or motherboard.
 Just grabbing any massive aluminum heatsink is probably not for the best, of course, given the importance of heatpipes, surface smoothness, and copper's place in the world.
 Surface roughness is a measurement of the base plate's smoothness (measured in microinches) and overall ability to connect directly with the surface of the CPU.
 In a perfect world, there would be no thermalpaste and the copper base plates would come in direct, flush, perfectly smooth contact with the CPU.
 The reason we even need thermalpaste is because microscopic divets (what are divets) in the surface of the connecting materials create air pockets.
 Air gets trapped in these pockets at high temperatures, causing uneven thermal distribution and resulting in hotter core temps.
 A thermal interface, while significantly lower thermal conductivity than pure copper or aluminum, provides an air-tight sealant between the divets that allows heat to cleanly migrate from the CPU surface to the cooler base plate.
 Smoother is better.
 Thermalpaste's thermal conductivity will impact the temperature moderately, but not normally enough where it's justifiable to spend lots of money on thermal compound

-### Heatpipe Exposure and Wick / Capillary Design

- There are two prevailing chamber designs in the CPU heatsink market: Vapor chambers and traditional capillary heatpipes.
-We'll cover the latter first due to their dominance.
-As this image shows so well, a heatpipe contains a very small amount of coolant or liquid (normally a mix of ammonium and ethanol or distilled water) which undergoes chemical phase changes - this is the catalyst for our reduced temperatures.
-The evaporator (CPU surface region) evaporates the liquid, where it travels in gaseous form toward the condensor.
-The condensor then—you guessed it—condenses the gas back to liquid form, where it travels down grooved, sintered, metal mesh, or composite tubing as a result of capillary action.

-The grooved wick design looks precisely like you'd think -- it's grooved cleanly down the interior of the tube, meanwhile the sintered design carries a more foamy and porous look.

-### Fan Positioning & Noise Reduction

-Fans generate noise within a CPU cooler for a few primary reasons: Bearing type, fan size and RPM, and rattling within the cage.
-Of these, only rattling is unique to CPU coolers

-Rattling is normally a result of poor fan positioning and design.
-The Tuniq Tower 120 Extreme cooler we reviewed had rubberized screws to prevent rattling, Zalman uses a centralized fan that is detached from the fins (theoretically the quietest design), and other coolers use a mix of brackets and mounting mechanisms that may or may not vibrate under load.

 ## Motherboards 101

 ### How To Pick A Motherboard
 There are three steps to pick a motherboard
 1. Remove all the garbage motherboards.
-This includes Biostar, motherboards not compatible (socket wise), motherboards that will melt with your CPU in it, and motherboards with no rear IO.
+This includes Biostar, motherboards not compatible (socket wise), motherboards that will melt with your CPU in it, and motherboards with no rear IO (Laptop tier).
 2. Go down the below checklist laid out below and determine what features you need
 3. Sort by price, and pick a motherboard

 [ What you can figure out ]

 - Rear IO (USB plus other ports) selection